-- Avoid criticising the royal family of Nepal unless you have a longstanding relationship with a Nepalese person.
+- Avoid criticising the royal family of Nepal unless you have a longstanding relationship with the person.

-- Do not belittle a Nepalese person for having a strong accent.
+- Do not belittle a Nepali for having a strong accent.
 It is okay to ask someone to repeat themselves, but be sensitive to the isolation an accent barrier can create.

 - Being called “dishonest” is a strong insult in Nepal as honesty is a core virtue.